BrotherKristoph/dwarvish-transliterator/README.md

-# dwarvish-transliterator
+# dwarvishify
-Turns your text into Elder Futhark runes (no translation unfortunately)
+Turn your text into Dwarvish!
+(Croatian spelled in Elder Futhark)